mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 (NOAA) Research Laboratories, NOAA National Weather Service, and other groups.
 Physics interoperability, or the ability to run a given physics :term:`suite` in various host models, has been a goal of this multi-agency group for several years.
-An initial mechanism to run the physics of NOAA’s Global Forecast System (GFS) model in other host models was developed by the NOAA Environmental Modeling Center (EMC) and later augmented by the NOAA Geophysical Fluid Dynamics Laboratory (GFDL).
-The :term:`CCPP` expanded on that work by meeting additional requirements put forth by
+An initial mechanism to run the physics of NOAA’s Global Forecast System (GFS) model in other host models, the Interoperable Physics Driver (IPD), was developed by the NOAA Environmental Modeling Center (EMC) and later augmented by the NOAA Geophysical Fluid Dynamics Laboratory (GFDL).

-`NOAA <https://dtcenter.org/gmtb/users/ccpp/developers/requirements/CCPP_REQUIREMENTS.pdf>`_,
-and brought new functionalities to the physics-dynamics interface.
+The :term:`CCPP` expanded on that work by meeting additional requirements put forth by `NOAA <https://dtcenter.org/gmtb/users/ccpp/developers/requirements/CCPP_REQUIREMENTS.pdf>`_, and brought new functionalities to the physics-dynamics interface.
 Those include the ability to choose the order of parameterizations, to subcycle individual parameterizations by running them more frequently than other parameterizations, and to group arbitrary sets of parameterizations allowing other computations in between them (e.g., dynamics and coupling computations).
+The IPD was phased out in 2021 in favor of the :term:`CCPP` as a single way to interface with physics in the :term:`UFS`

 The architecture of the CCPP and its connection to a host model is shown in :numref:`Figure %s <ccpp_arch_host>`.